Skip to content

 Continuous Finetuning or New Finetune

-You can click the radio button option for either continuous finetuning or new finetune
+Refer to this section for more information on Continuous Finetuning and New Finetune methods.
+You can click the radio button option for either continuous finetuning or new finetune.

-Pro and Enterprise plan users have additional configuration options in the UI:
+Pro plan users have additional configuration options in the UI:

 Run Count